This story originally appeared in 2017.

 She’s quick to point out that she doesn’t make all the candles herself; that would be too much even for someone as energetic and dedicated as she is.
-A group of volunteers from the Mary Ann Fogle Service League gather at Home Moravian Church in Winston-Salem once or twice a month to make candles.
+A group of volunteers from the Mary Ann Fogle Service League gathers at Home Moravian Church in Winston-Salem once or twice a month to make candles.
 The candles for Wake Forest eventually make their way to Dull’s house.

 Her grandson Conrad Edwards remembers visiting his grandparents’ house and watching his grandmother trim candles while his grandfather watched Wake Forest basketball games on television.
 “You could walk into certain rooms and smell the beeswax, either in the process of being heated or in stacks of recently completed candles.
 It has been a passion of hers for forever.”

 I’m barely in the front door of Dull’s home when she leads me to her basement candlemaker’s space.
 She’s wearing a snowman sweater, but she occasionally wears a shirt with “There’s nothing dull about us” printed on it.
 That’s certainly true of Mary.
 She’s a live wire, given to frequent outbursts of laughter as she drops one-liners, interspersed with the history of Moravian lovefeasts.